Harvesting your own seeds

 To harvest the seeds, pick a dried-out flower and break it open.
 This is what you'll see:

-Enough for a whole marigold field, if you want 😉
+Enough for a whole field, if you want 😉

-The licorice mint is a fun one.
-You can easily shake the seeds out of the dried flower:
+With liquorice mint, you can simply shake the seeds out of the dried flowers:

 Harvest before or after flowering?

-You harvest some vegetables after they go to flower, like snow peas, beans, and zucchini.
+We harvest some vegetables after flowering, such as snow peas, beans and courgettes.

 How do you harvest the seeds?